qnxor/macoh/README.md

 MacOH
 =====

 Small tool for Mac OS X that automatically downloads and installs the needed tools and a video, then transcodes (x264) the video using all cores, monitoring CPU temperature and frequency which are then plotted versus time.
-Overheating and/or throttling, if any, are easily spotted.
+CPU throttling and/or overheating, if any, are easily spotted.
 See a [sample graph output](http://www.damtp.cam.ac.uk/research/afha/people/bogdan/macoh/graph.gif) (no throttling there).

-For now, this automatically does all of the following:
+For now, it automatically does all of the following:

 - Grabs needed free and open source tools: [Intel Power Gadget](https://software.intel.com/en-us/articles/intel-power-gadget-20) (measuring and logging), [HandBrake CLI](http://handbrake.fr) (x264 transcoding), [GLE](http://glx.sourceforge.net) (plotting)
 - Grabs the free movie [Big Buck Bunny](http://www.bigbuckbunny.org) in 1080p (692 MB)